 Referees must respect their privileged position with respect to the manuscripts.
 They must consider the manuscripts to be privileged information, and should not, therefore, disclose their content to others before their publication.
-The NJSR expects, therefore, that reviewers will not use that information inappropriately.
+Nordic Journal of Social Research expects, therefore, that reviewers will not use that information inappropriately.

-All material published in the NJSR will be online on public domain, but licensed in order to protect the original content.
+All material published in the Nordic Journal of Social Research will be online on a public domain but licensed in order to protect the original content.

 2. At least two referees will partake in the review process.
-Unless the manuscript is beyond the focus of the journal or is unacceptably low standard of expression or content, the managing editor will send the submission to peer reviewers.
-The aim is to reach a first decision shortly after a one-month period.
+Unless the manuscript is beyond the focus of the journal or is of unacceptably low standard of expression or content, the managing editor will send the submission to peer reviewers.
+The aim is to reach a first decision as soon as possible.

-6. The NJSR encourages referees' comments to be constructive as far as it possible.
+5. The journal encourages referees' comments to be constructive as far as it possible.

-8. The comments of the anonymous reviewers will be included in the response to the author.
+7. The comments of the anonymous reviewers will be included in the response to the author.
 When submitting the revised manuscript, the author should also send a response to the referees, indicating what modifications have been made in your manuscript and reasons why certain suggested changes were not followed.
-The NJSR will usually ask the authors to complete and submit within two weeks after receiving the referees' comments.
-The NJSR may reject late manuscripts.
+The journal will usually ask the authors to complete and submit within two weeks after receiving the referees' comments.
+The editors may reject late manuscripts.

 Open Access Policy

 Nordic Journal of Social Research is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.